Kia Sportage review

 Entry-level 1.6-litre petrol and 1.7-litre diesel engines are front-wheel drive only, while the 2.0-litre petrol and diesel engines benefit from an electronically controlled four-wheel drive system.

 The latter work really well, but even the entry-level diesel feels responsive enough in everyday driving, while decent forward visibility makes every model a doddle to drive around town.
 Overall, the petrols are refined, but the diesels’ blend of performance and efficiency make them the most desirable options – and the ones we’d recommend.

 Although the Kia’s styling is bang up to date, the drive is showing its age.
-A combination of hefty weight and a notchy shift means it can't match the eager Suzuki SX4 S-Cross and Mazda CX-5 for handling, suffering from more body roll and less grip.
+A combination of hefty weight and a notchy shift means it suffers from a lot of body roll and not huge amounts of grip.
 The small windows and thick A-pillars hamper visibility around town, too.
 Thanks to a soundproofed windscreen and new suspension bushing, the ride has improved a little and road noise levels have been reduced.

 If you’re planning on going off road, the powerful 2.0-litre petrol and diesel models are fitted with an intelligent four-wheel-drive system that comes with an easy-to-use 4x4 lock switch to help with traction when needed.
 All models have a maximum unbraked towing capacity of 750kg, while its braked figure ranges from 1,200 to 2,000 depending on which model you go for.

 As you’d expect from Kia, the Sportage represents excellent value for money – even if it commands a slight premium over models of old.